Davaakhatan/clipforge/README.md

 ### AI-Powered Tools
 1. Click "AI Tools" button in header
-2. Select an AI feature (Captions, Analysis, Color Correction,,..., etc.)
+2. Select an AI feature (Captions, Analysis, Color Correction, etc.)
 3. If you have videos in your media library:
    - A dialog appears showing available videos
    - Choose a video from your library OR click "Upload New Video"